-Get in the habit of checking out the colour of your urine.
+Get in the habit of checking out the colour of your urine whenever you have a comfort stop.
 If it's pale yellow you've probably had enough water that day but if it's strongly coloured (i.e. dark yellow), then you are not drinking enough.